 If you can't afford travel insurance, you can't afford to travel.

-Compare insurance policies and make sure the cover you choose suits your needs and is valid for the whole time you'll reside overseas.
+Compare insurance policies and make sure the cover you choose suits your needs, and is valid for the whole time you'll reside overseas.

-You may be able to obtain insurance for yourself and your family under the one policy.
-However, be aware that insurance coverage varies from policy to policy.
 Make sure you confirm all the details of your coverage with your insurance provider and ensure you receive written confirmation of your policy.

 You may need to consider local insurance to cover your needs instead of long-term travel insurance.